jessicaw9494/github-tutorial/README.md

     * `git init` is a command to create a new Git repository.
 It is only mandatory to use this command once.
 * How do you _**add**_ and _**commit**_?
-    * Add and commit is and important step to do before you push your code to your repository to view on
+    * Add and commit is and important step to do before you push your code to your repository to view on Github.
-    * Github.
 But you must remember to `cd` into your folder first.
-   1. To add a remote repo, you do `git add "repo-name"`
+   1. To add a remote repo, you do `git add repo-name`
-   2. Next, to commit, you want to do `git commit -m ""message""`
+   2. Next, to commit, you want to do `git commit -m "message"`
 * How to make a new repo on Github?
    1. To make a new repo on Github, all you have to do is press the '+' button right next to your profile icon on Github.